 And exit with a request to talk at a particular time.

-Once you’re on the phone, you should focus on building the relationship first and foremost.
+Stumped on what you should say on the phone?
+You should focus on building the relationship first and foremost.
 You want to build a rapport with the brand, and you need to let them know why you might be the right fit.
 The numbers and sponsorship talk comes second.

-If you’re a blogger with some experience under your belt, the approach is slightly different, and you’ll be looking to contact a Director of Marketing or Director of Social Media (basically, head of the field).
+If you’re a blogger with some experience under your belt, the approach is slightly different.
+You’ll be looking to contact a Director of Marketing or Director of Social Media (basically, head of the field).
 Use LinkedIn to find the direct contact to e-mail.

 Basically, go for the person who is ultimately in charge of campaigns and the budgets.